-Draw a great looking Coyote with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Coyote with easy, step-by-step drawing instructions, and video tutorial.

 The coyote, also known as the prairie or brush wolf, is a member of the dog family native to North and Central America.
 Coyotes resemble wolves but are smaller in size.

 Coyotes are known for cunning and swiftness.
 They may live alone or hunt in packs of up to dozens of individuals.
 Coyotes eat fruit and berries when food is scarce.

 In Native American mythology, Coyote was both a creator and trickster.
 It gave humans fire, daylight, and the arts.

 Scroll down for a downloadable PDF of this tutorial.